 I will discuss my expectations for the two research and writing assignments at length in class.
 I will post clear instructions pertaining to each assignment on the Carmen site.
-You will submit the assignments through Carmen Dropbox.
-I will not accept assignments except through Carmen Dropbox.
+You will submit the assignments through Carmen Dropbox only.
 Do not email me your assignments.

-The first research and writing assignment is due on Friday February 12th (no later than 5:00 pm), and the second is due on Wednesday April 13th (no later than 5:00pm).
+The first research and writing assignment is due on February 10th (no later than 5:00 pm), and the second is due on April 19th (no later than 5:00pm).
 Your research and writing assignments will be time-stamped by Carmen Dropbox.
 Any assignment submitted after 5:00pm on either date will be penalized 10% at the start of every 24 hour period that the assignment is past due.
 This means that an assignment turned in at 5:01pm will incur a 10% penalty.
 Please familiarize yourself with the Carmen Dropbox process before the due date so that you don't end up missing the submission deadline.
 Don't be late!
 It would be good practice to not wait until the last minute to submit your work.